 Dividing your audience based on several factors can effectively show positive results on your strategies.
 By segmenting your customers based on interest, domain, job profile, and many more, you can focus on each area and bring more opening rates, replies, and best prospect numbers.

 This is the best way to choose your potential audience.
-Use CRM tools and make your segmentation easy.
-These methods will assure you that your emails are relevant to the receivers and guarantee you that it won’t be sent to the wrong person at the wrong time.
+Use and make your segmentation easy.
+These methods will assure you that your emails are relevant to the receivers and guarantee you that they won’t be sent to the wrong person at the wrong time.

 Below are some ways to do segmentation;